dydals320/dydals320-github.io/_pages/research.md

 Currently, I am developing a microfluidic-based cell sorting platform to enrich rare senescence cells based on their morphological and physiological characteristics.

 #### Computer Vision
 Most of our work relies on quantitative analysis of image-based readouts.
 To take advantage of images, I have extracted biological meaningful behavioral and morphological features to build a phenotypic profile that is able to describe the healthy state of animals.
-To do this, I have developed a custom image processing algorithms based on both traditional and deep learning approaches.
+To do this, I have developed custom image processing algorithms based on both traditional and deep learning approaches.